M.S. in Education degree program: health and nutrition sciences: health teacher (P-12)

 International applicants for whom English is a second language are required to pass the Test of English as a Foreign Language (TOEFL) with a score of 550 on the paper-based test or 213 on the computer-based test or 79 on the internet-based test before being considered for admission.

-Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the HNSC and SEED Health Teacher Program Coordinators.
+Applicants who have not completed all the specific course requirements are given individual consideration and may be admitted with conditions, with the approval of the HNSC or SEED Health Teacher Program Coordinators.

 Degree requirements

-A minimum of 30 credits is required for the degree.
+A minimum of 30 credits is required for the Option A degree.

 Students must also complete 12 - 24 credits in courses in the School of Education.
 Students take different education courses and sequences of courses depending on their previous course work, teaching experience, and the certificates they hold.